 A total of 12,176 gynecological operations were performed, and 399 blood transfusions (3.27%) were conducted.
-The perioperative blood transfusion rate was 2.9% (139/4,679) in private hospitals, 4% (180/4,344) in training and research hospital, and 2.5% (80/3,153) in general state hospitals.
-Among the blood transfusions, emergency blood transfusions constituted 35% (36/139) in private hospitals, 47.6% (49/180) in research and education hospitals, and 17.5% (18/80) in general state hospitals (p=0.7).
+The perioperative blood transfusion rate was 2.9% (139/4,679) in private hospitals, 4% (180/4,344) in research and education hospitals, and 2.5% (80/3,153) in general state hospitals.
+Among the blood transfusions, emergency blood transfusions constituted 35% (36/139) in private hospitals, 47.6% (49/180) in research and education hospitals, and 17.5% (18/80) in general state hospitals (p = 0.7).
 Demographic data of patients, categorized by emergency vs. elective blood transfusions, are presented in Table 1.
-There was no significant difference between the two groups in terms of age, gravidity, parity, education, employment status, or comorbidities (p>0.05).
+There was no significant difference between the two groups in terms of age, gravidity, parity, education, employment status, or comorbidities (p > 0.05).

 The clinical characteristics of patients who underwent emergency and elective blood transfusions are presented in Table 2.
-No significant differences were found between the two groups regarding dysfunctional uterine bleeding, preoperative iron use, presence of gynecologic infection, gynecologic malignancy, type of operation, intraoperative blood loss, and type of anesthesia (p>0.05).
-In patients with anemia (Hb <12 g/dL), the number of emergency blood transfusions was 25 (24.2%), while the number of elective blood transfusions was 149 (50.3%).
-Anemia was significantly more prevalent in the elective blood transfusion group compared to the emergency blood transfusion group (p<0.05).
+No significant differences were found between the two groups regarding dysfunctional uterine bleeding, preoperative iron use, presence of gynecologic infection, gynecologic malignancy, type of operation, intraoperative blood loss, and type of anesthesia (p > 0.05).
+In patients with anemia (hemoglobin < 12 g/dL), the number of emergency blood transfusions was 25 (24.2%), while the number of elective blood transfusions was 149 (50.3%).
+Anemia was significantly more prevalent in the elective blood transfusion group compared to the emergency blood transfusion group (p < 0.05).

 Hematological parameters between the two groups are shown in Table 3.
-No significant difference was found between the groups in terms of pretransfusion Hb, severe anemia, and erythrocyte suspension use (p>0.05).
-However, the incidence of thrombocytopenia, massive transfusion, and FFP use was significantly higher in the emergency blood transfusion group compared to the elective blood transfusion group (p≤0.05).
-There was no significant difference in transfusion reactions, the need for reoperation, or the duration of hospitalization between patients who received emergency vs. elective blood transfusions (Table 4).
+No significant difference was found between the groups in terms of pretransfusion hemoglobin, severe anemia, and erythrocyte suspension use (p > 0.05).
+However, the incidence of thrombocytopenia, massive transfusion, and fresh frozen plasma use was significantly higher in the emergency blood transfusion group compared to the elective blood transfusion group ($p \le 0.05$).

+There was no significant difference in transfusion reactions, the need for re-operation, or the duration of hospitalization between patients who received emergency vs. elective blood transfusions (Table 4).
 Postoperative adverse events included one case of disseminated intravascular coagulation and adult respiratory distress syndrome in the emergency blood transfusion group.
-Acute renal failure was observed in one case in the emergency blood transfusion group.
-Hypovolemic shock was observed in one case in the emergency group and two cases in the elective group.
+Acute renal failure was observed in one case in the emergency group and two cases in the elective group.
 Pulmonary edema was observed in one case in the elective blood transfusion group.